Boussau/boussau.github.io/tutorials/TP2_JukesCantorHumanChimp/index.md

 # JC substitution process
 Q <- fnJC(4)
 ```
-And then we invoke a substitution process along the tree tau, according to the Jukes Cantor substitution process Q, with an absolute substitution rate r, producing a DNA sequence alignment.
+And then we invoke a substitution process along the tree $tau$, according to the Jukes Cantor substitution process $Q$, with an absolute substitution rate $r$, producing a DNA sequence alignment.
 Finally, we say that this process has led to the observed data; thus, we condition on the sequence alignment:
 ```
 seq ~ dnPhyloCTMC(tree=tau, Q=Q, branchRates=r, type="DNA" )
 seq.clamp(data)
 ```
-As above, we pull out the model starting from one of the model variables (here, the age T):
+As above, we pull out the model starting from one of the model variables (here, the age $T$):
 ```
 mymodel = model(T)
 ```
-And then we propose a scaling move on T, a series of monitors, and create the MCMC:
+And then we propose a scaling move on $T$, a series of monitors, and create the MCMC:
 ```
 moves[1] = mvScale(T)